protothomas-dev/Changelogger/README.md

 A command line tool to manage a changelog.

-This tool is written in swift using the [swift argument parser](https://github.com/apple/swift-argument-parser) from apple.
-Instead of writing it in a script I decided to create a cli tool for this because that way I don't have to be concerned about all kinds of dependency issues, especially on CI environments you don't have control about.
-Also it was a fun little experiment to use swift for something like this.
+This tool is written in Swift using the [swift argument parser](https://github.com/apple/swift-argument-parser) from apple.
+It is a fun little experiment to use Swift for writing command line tools instead of writing scripts.

 ## Prerequisite

-Before you can use the command line tool, you first have to make sure the changeloge you want to manage has a certain structure.
+Before you can use the command line tool, you first have to make sure the changeloge you want to manage has a certain format.
-The changelog has to be written in markdown.
-This is important to remember, because at the core this tool uses regular expressions based that consider markdown codes.
-The structure is loosely following the [conventinal commits specification](https://www.conventionalcommits.org/en/v1.0.0/) by grouping the changes into several catagories.
+The required format is loosely following the [conventinal commits specification](https://www.conventionalcommits.org/en/v1.0.0/) by grouping the changes into several catagories.
+It is using [markdown](https://daringfireball.net/projects/markdown/syntax), which makes it easy to read in Texteditors and on plattforms like Github with automatic formatting.

-The changelog should have a structure like this
+The changelog must have a format like this:

 ```
 # Changelog